 If and when you find an author whose work you enjoy, there are a lot of ways that you can support them.
-Number one, is obviously purchasing their books, but something else you can do is leave a review once you’ve read the book.
-This helps other readers decide whether or not the book is for them.
+Posting a review will help their work get noticed.

 Does my opinion really matter?